jonathanolson/slither/notes/patterns.md

     - We could at least do automorphism/canonical checks AT END OF FACES(!)
 - [deprecated, solved by implication search] 3-face colors running into... generateAllDisjointNonSingleSubsets blowing UP!!!
   - ... do we just make this more of a callback iterator (or generator)?
-- [deprecated, just use implication search] Performance: PatternRule.getSolutionEnumeratedRules
-  - Can we filter "satisfied" previous rules out?
-    - This requires more expensive checks.
-Could see if a rule's outputFeatureSet has our change (and only check then)
-    - If rule.outputFeatureSet.isSubsetOf( ... featureSet ) <--- requires computing featureSet?